hoanlv111111/researchhub/README.md

-# Social Network for Researchers
+# Social Network for Researchers share publication, research and research ideas

 This is a social network application for researchers.
 It allows researchers to connect, share their work, and collaborate with others in their field.